Tonto's Expanding Head Band: TONTO's influence

 The remainder of the 1970s and 1980s saw TONTO featured on albums from Quincy Jones, Bobby Womack, The Isley Brothers, Steve Hillage, Billy Preston, and Weather Report, as well as releases from Stephen Stills, The Doobie Brothers, Dave Mason, Little Feat, Joan Baez, and others.
-The TONTO synthesizer was also used in Brian De Palma's 1974 movie Phantom of the Paradise as well as appearing on-screen.
+TONTO was also used in Brian De Palma's 1974 movie Phantom of the Paradise as well as appearing on-screen.
 A second TONTO album, It's About Time, was released in 1974.

-The vocalist Gil Scott-Heron and keyboardist Brian Jackson enlisted Cecil and his T.O.N.T.O. synthesizer for the production of their collaborative album, 1980 (1980).
-Scott-Heron and Jackson were featured on the album cover with the synthesizer.
+The vocalist Gil Scott-Heron and keyboardist Brian Jackson enlisted Cecil and TONTO for the production of their collaborative album, 1980 (1980).
+Scott-Heron and Jackson were featured on the album cover, posing with the synthesizer.

 In 1996 a compilation album, TONTO Rides Again, was released, featuring all of Zero Time plus all of the tracks from It's About Time, although the latter tracks appeared with new titles.
 In the liner notes to the re-release, Mark Mothersbaugh wrote: